etpodex/Deveops_EthanAnnaelle/README.md

 Before proceeding with the instructions, ensure that Docker is installed and running on your system.

+First you have to go in the userapi folde : cd userapi

 ## 5.Docker Compose

 ## 6.Kubernetes